gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     api_v1.add_namespace(resources.api)
 ```

-This will initialize our new GeoAPI and load our API routes from `resources` into the namespace of the API.
+This will initialize your new GeoAPI and load the API routes from `resources` into the namespace of the API.

 In order to create the first routes, add the `geoapi` namespace to `app/modules/geoapi/resources.py` to the top of the file: